 2017 Applications Due: Wednesday, December 15, 2016

-Guest professionals: Final list of visitors will be presented in January of 2017, confirmed visitors so far are: Director of 6018 North Tricia Van Eck, gallerist, artist, and educator Dan Devening (Devening Projects); artist and gallerist Catherine Ise, critic and instructor Susan Snodgrass; Senior Lecturer at the Art Institute of Chicago Annie Morse, photographer and educator Dawoud Bey; curator Patterson Sims, and gallerist Jim Dempsey (Corbett vs. Dempsey);
+Guest professionals: Final list of visitors will be presented in January of 2017, confirmed visitors so far are: Director of 6018 North Tricia Van Eck, artist and educator Dan Devening (Devening Projects); artist and gallerist Catherine Ise, critic and instructor Susan Snodgrass; Senior Lecturer at the Art Institute of Chicago Annie Morse, photographer and educator Dawoud Bey; curator Patterson Sims, artist and educator Sabina Ott, gallerist Jim Dempsey (Corbett vs. Dempsey), artist Jefferson Pinder.

 Additionally, some past Center Program artists received funding through the Community Arts Assistance Program offered by the City of Chicago.
 Click here to learn more about the Community Arts Assistance Program.
 Other Center Program artists have also secured financial support from Illinois Arts Council, linked here.